MichealCodez/awesome-project-ideas/projects/README.md

-Certainly!
-Here's the updated template for the `readme.md` file inside the `projects` folder, directing contributors to the `contributing.md` file:

----

-# Project Name
+# Projects

 ## Description

-Welcome to the project folder for **Project Name**!
+Welcome to the project folder for **List of projects**!
 This space is dedicated to discussing and developing ideas for an exciting project.
 Whether you're a developer, designer, or enthusiast, your contributions are valued and can help bring this project to life.

 ## Project Overview